taaresh7/taaresh7/README.md

 - 👋 Hi, I’m @taaresh7
 - 👀 I’m interested in data science , Machine learning and anything else that has something to do with data.
-- 🌱 I’m currently learning about Bayesian statistics
+- 🌱 I’m currently learning Bayesian statistics and working my way through some ML Books
 - 📫 How to reach me ... gautam.taaresh@gmail.com

 <!---